ilias-lp/canary-weather-etl/README.md

 ## Data Extraction

-Project scope is to collect daily historical data of 4+ years from 2021-01-01 until current date (March 2025) for various weather stations across each of the seven Canary Islands.
+Data collection scope is daily historical records of 4+ years from 2021-01-01 until present (March 2025) for various weather stations across each of the seven Canary Islands.

 **Stations distribution**